Posted on Wednesday 04 July 2018

-affirms that married couples should have a joint, shared account and then their own personal accounts.
-More often than not, the joint account can be used for expenses which both individuals in the marriage will incur.
-Examples of the previously mentioned expenses include (but are not limited to) rent, mortgage payments, utility bills, etc. The personal accounts which both spouses had outside of their marriage can now be used for individual expenses, such as going to the movies, dining out, shopping, etc.
+Marriage is a partnership.
+However, within the said partnership, it is still important for both parties to feel they have an identity outside of one another.
+The Balance affirms that married couples should have a joint, shared account and their personal accounts.
+More often than not, the joint account can be used for expenses that both individuals in the marriage will incur.
+Examples of these expenses include (but are not limited to) rent, mortgage payments, utility bills, etc. Both spouses’ personal accounts outside of their marriage can now be used for individual expenses, such as going to the movies, dining out, shopping, etc.

+Both parties should be absolutely clear on where money is going, how much money is leaving accounts, and how much money is coming in.
+A couple should have a defined strategy for saving money for the future.
 Moreover, both spouses should be comfortable with money and the associated feelings.
 Different individuals have different perceptions regarding monetary capital.
 Therefore, seeking out the services of a financial advisor may be a good idea if spouses are unable to come to similar terms regarding money, its management, or other associated issues.

-Maintaining joint and separate accounts whilst being on the same page regarding finances is all well and good.
-However, the benefits of the foregoing advice can quickly be counteracted if spouses fail to steer clear of debt.
+Maintaining joint and separate accounts while being on the same page regarding finances is all well and good.
+However, this advice can become counterproductive if spouses fail to steer clear of debt.

-As the ultimate foe of financial prosperity, debt can wreak serious havoc on bank accounts and marriages.
-This is why both spouses have the obligation to live within their means and be honest with one another and themselves.
+As the ultimate foe of financial prosperity, debt can wreak serious havoc on bank accounts and marriages, especially when debt collectors come calling.
+This is why both spouses have an obligation to live within their means and be honest with one another and themselves.
 Sometimes, putting aside money and then paying for something in cash is a lot wiser than charging it to credit and then being unable to foot the bill when it comes due.

 Are you a recent immigrant?
 Check here for useful financial tips.